Data centers and Entergy

 Some of the infrastructure improvements that data center customers pay for produce additional benefits for existing customers, such as replacing old generation units slated to retire with new modern power plants.
 Replacing units sooner with new, more efficient modern power plants could save existing current customers billions of dollars on future bills.

 While data centers may use a higher level of electricity in their day-to-day operations than most, they pay directly for the power they use.
 Some data center customers even prepay some of their cost of service as part of the service agreement with Entergy, generating even more savings for other customers.
+The data center customer agreements that we signed between 2024 and 2025 alone are generating an estimated $5 billion in total savings for our 2.3 million customers in Arkansas, Louisiana and Mississippi.

 The fact that Entergy is a fully regulated public utility means that all major changes to our system and investments in our grid must comply with strict regulations.
-While some of the terms of these new data center customers’ service agreements are competitively sensitive to the customer and not publicly disclosed, utility regulators are able to review and evaluate all of these terms.
+While some of the terms of these new data center customers’ service agreements are competitively sensitive to the customer and not publicly disclosed, utility regulators are able to review and evaluate all these terms.
 This extensive regulation is designed to ensure transparency and customer protections, for example, maintaining rates below the national average and ensuring continued reliable service.

-The infrastructure improvements being made and additional generation resources being added to the grid to power these facilities will also improve reliability for all customers.
 And the additional revenue from sales of electricity to these new customers will provide us with more resources and financial flexibility to invest in the reliability of our electric system, such as hardening infrastructure like poles and lines to withstand more severe weather and adding new technological innovations like self-healing networks to the grid that benefit all customers.

 Recent news